 Ferrari must give Alonso good enough car warns Berger 13 March, 2013 Fernando Alonso during F1 testing in Barcelona After a low-profile winter for Fernando Alonso, some experts think the 2013 season is Ferrari’s very last chance to give the Spaniard a truly top car before he loses interest.
 “I believe his motivation will run out if he does not get the right material very soon,” former driver Gerhard Berger is quoted by the Tiroler Tageszeitung newspaper.
 Ferrari president Luca di Montezemolo was told by Italy’s influential La Gazzetta dello Sport that Alonso, the 2012 runner-up, appeared almost “in hiding” throughout the pre-season period.
 “I don’t see it that way,” Montezemolo insisted.
 “But I understood his fears in the first test, when he didn’t want to talk because he had to understand the possibilities of the Formula 138.
 “I hear from him almost every day.
 He is calm and confident,” he added.
 Alonso’s manager, the former Renault boss Flavio Briatore, also acknowledged the double world champion’s low-profile winter.
 “He first wants to race, to really see where the (2013) Ferrari is.
 That’s why from the outside he may appear tense, apprehensive,” the Italian said.
 “He is pleased with the outcome of the tests but as always you don’t know where the others are exactly.
 “Fernando is hoping that the gap to Red Bull has reduced.
 If he can start on par with the others, he will surely win the world championship.”
 Win or not, Montezemolo is sure Alonso “will respect” his contract, which is set to run to the end of 2015.
-(GMM) Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+(GMM) Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.